Law Offices Of SRIS, P.C.

 There are several different parenting education programs available in New York.
 You can find a list of approved programs on the New York State Unified Court System website.
 Both parents must complete the parenting education program.
 You must provide proof of completion to the court before finalizing your divorce.

-The Law Offices Of SRIS, P.C. understand that the journey to a finalized divorce in New York can be emotionally taxing and legally complex.
-Our team is here to stand by your side, ensuring your rights are protected, and guiding you through every step of the process.
+Our attorney understands that the journey to a finalized divorce in New York can be emotionally taxing and legally complex.
+Our team is here to stand by your side, ensuring your rights are protected and guiding you through every step of the process.
 Contact us today, and let’s start working towards a brighter future, one step at a time.
 Your rights are our priority; we’re here to make your transition as smooth as possible.

 Frequently Asked Questions: